Ruckus Networks: Technology

-RUCKUS designed an adaptive directional antenna technology called BeamFlex, and sold the technology to other manufacturers to enable them to include it in their products.
-RUCKUS also came out with a Customer Premises Equipment (CPE) device that was sold to service providers.
+Ruckus designed an adaptive directional antenna technology called BeamFlex, and sold the technology to other manufacturers to enable them to include it in their products.
+Ruckus also came out with a Customer Premises Equipment (CPE) device that was sold to service providers.

-RUCKUS offers WiFi products such as indoor and outdoor access points, including BeamFlex, which has smart antenna technology, and automatically adjusts to changes in the Radio Frequency (RF) environment providing stronger signals.
+Ruckus offers WiFi products such as indoor and outdoor access points, including BeamFlex, which has smart antenna technology, and automatically adjusts to changes in the Radio Frequency (RF) environment providing stronger signals.
 Beamforming was integrated into the version of the 802.11 standard and 802.11ac.
 Ruckus introduced BeamFlex+ with Polarization Diversity Maximal Ration Combining (PD-MRC) to handle complex wireless environment and it was an upgraded technology of BeamFlex.

-RUCKUS ICX Switches offers Campus Fabric technology in FastIron Operation system across all portfolio of switches.
+Ruckus ICX Switches offers Campus Fabric technology in FastIron Operation system across all portfolio of switches.
 It is based on IEEE 802.1BR standard for network automation and management simplicity.

-Other products that RUCKUS offers include controllers, software, and smart wireless services.
+Other products that Ruckus offers include controllers, software, and smart wireless services.

 Products and services

-RUCKUS Networks designs, sells and services IT networking products, such as switches, WLAN controller, access points, IoT gateways and software.
-RUCKUS started as a wireless only company selling to Internet Service Providers (ISP), hotel chains, large public venues and later extended to education.
+Ruckus Networks designs, sells and services IT networking products, such as switches, WLAN controller, access points, IoT gateways and software.
+Ruckus started as a wireless only company selling to Internet service providers, hotel chains, large public venues and later extended to education.